teach-afp/www/input/lab1.md

 Most assignments require coding and descriptions with motivations of what you have done.
-Most of the descriptions should be in the form of [Haddock comments](https://www.haskell.org/haddock/) for modules and fuctions.
+Most of the descriptions should be in the form of [Haddock comments](https://www.haskell.org/haddock/) for modules and functions.
 There are also several questions in this description, make sure you answer all of them in your report.